 Alain Dagher is a Neurologist specializing in movement disorders and functional brain imaging.
 His research aims at understanding the function of the basal ganglia, with a particular emphasis on appetitive behaviors.
 This involves studying how we learn about rewards and punishments, and become motivated to engage in reward-seeking behaviors.
 The two main techniques used are positron emission tomography (PET) targeting the dopamine system, and functional magnetic resonance imaging (fMRI).
 The research focuses on Parkinson’s disease, stress, drug addiction (notably cigarette smoking), pathological gambling, and obesity.
 Dr. Dagher is funded by CIHR, FRSQ, NIDA, the Parkinson Society of Canada, the Institute for Research on Pathological Gambling and Related Disorders, and Unilever PLC.

-Saibal Ray, Associate Dean, Research and International Relations, Desautels Faculty of Management, McGill University
+Saibal Ray, Vice Dean (Research & Faculty), Desautels Faculty of Management, McGill University

 Dr. Ray joined the Operations Management area of the Desautels Faculty of Management in 2001, after finishing his Phd from the University of Waterloo (1998-2001).
 Dr. Ray holds a bachelor degree in Production Engineering, and a master's degree in Industrial and Systems Engineering.
 In addition, he worked for about five years in India in supply and project management.